verbb/formie/docs/developers/field.md

 ## Heading
 Setting | Description
 --- | ---
-Heading Size | Choose the size for the heading.
+`headingSize` | Choose the size for the heading.

 ## Hidden
 Setting | Description
 --- | ---
-Default Value | |Entering a default value will place the value in the field when it loads.
+`defaultValue` | |Entering a default value will place the value in the field when it loads.

 ## Html
 Setting | Description
 --- | ---
-HTML Content | Enter HTML content to be rendered for this field.
+`htmlContent` | Enter HTML content to be rendered for this field.

 ## Multi-Line Text
 Setting | Description
 --- | ---
-Placeholder | The text that will be shown if the field doesn’t have a value.
+`placeholder` | The text that will be shown if the field doesn’t have a value.
-Default Value | Entering a default value will place the value in the field when it loads.
+`defaultValue` | Entering a default value will place the value in the field when it loads.
-Limit Field Content | Whether to limit the content of this field.
+`limit` | Whether to limit the content of this field.
+`limitType` | Either `words` or `characters`.
-Limit | Enter the number of characters or words to limit this field by.
+`limitAmount` | The number of character or words to limit this field by.

 ## Name

-- Prefix
-- First Name
-- Middle Name
-- Last Name

-### Settings
 Setting | Description
 --- | ---
 `useMultipleFields` | Whether this field should use multiple fields for users to enter their details.
 `prefixLabel` | The label for the Prefix sub-field.
 `prefixPlaceholder` | The placeholder for the Prefix sub-field.
 `prefixDefaultValue` | The default value for the Prefix sub-field.